theothermmd/theothermmd/README.md

-# 🚀 Welcome to My GitHub!
+# 👋 Hi There, Welcome to My GitHub Page!

 I **love** making the coolest technologies.
 But in fact, right now, I’m busy optimizing the most basic thing we all know — a **calculator** — with artificial intelligence 🤖.
 Yep, I like to mix simplicity with innovation!